• City of Tacoma QA

 How long will the neighborhood planning process take?

-In coordination with other city and local partner organizations, we hope to achieve implementation within 12-18 months.
+In coordination with other City and local partner organizations, we conduct engagement, develop a plan, and begin implementation within 12-18 months.

 How does Neighborhood Planning align with other City efforts and plans?